US begins Syria withdrawal amid confusion over policy

 "Let me be clear: America will not retreat until the terror fight is over," Pompeo said.

-But even as officials criss-crossed the Middle East in a bid to clarify the US role in the region, analysts and politicians at home remained confused about the future of the US's policy in Syria.
+But even as officials criss-crossed the Middle East in a bid to clarify the US role in the region, analysts and politicians at home remained confused about the future of policy in Syria.

 “It is policy-making in reverse,” Aaron Stein, director of the Foreign Policy Research Institute’s Middle East Program, told the Wall Street Journal.